 In the beginning, fish and chips were served wrapped in newspaper.
 Now, many restaurants put a lot of work into its presentation.
 They try to go back to its original look by using edible paper with non toxic prints on it – recreating the aesthetics.
 Try using paper cones in tall glasses to make an extravagant appearance for a common dish.

 For the fish, you can use any type of white fish fillets, but most people use cod.
 Make sure it’s boneless.
-We also recommend going with wild-caught cod.
+I also recommend going with wild-caught cod.

 Cod is a great source of omega 3 fatty acids, B vitamins, minerals, and protein.
 It also contains no carbs, which makes it the perfect keto food.
 A 100-gram serving of cod (without breading) contains 350 calories, 0.25 grams of fat, 0 grams of net carbs, and 20.42 grams of protein (1).

-For the “chips”, we keep it simple by baking zucchini slices in the oven.
-You can also try this zucchini fries recipe, too!
+For the “chips”, I keep it simple by baking zucchini slices in the oven.
+You can also try this zucchini fries recipe too!

 Other low-carb veggie substitutes for potatoes include parsley root, kohlrabi, turnip, swede, eggplant, radish, and jicama.